rossmann-engineering/EasyModbusTCP.PY/README.md

 **stopbits**

 Datatype: int
-Stopbits in case of serial connection
-The Helper class "Stopbits" can be used to define the number of stopbits
+Stopbits in case of serial connection (Default = Stopbits.one) The Helper class "Stopbits" can be used to define the number of stopbits
 For example: modbus_client.stopbits = easymodbus.modbusClient.Stopbits.one
 Possible values are: